info201b-au20/project-InfoBG-Group2/README.md

 Group Member: Jacob Fell, Doris Xu, Hatice Ece Oz, Xiaoyu Zhu, Ellie Stegman

 ## Why are you interested in this field/domain?
-- We are interested in public safety and injustice in the United States, because it is affecting all parts of our population, ourselves included.
+- We are interested in public safety and injustice in the United States because it is affecting all parts of our population, ourselves included.

 ## What other examples of data driven projects have you found related to this domain?
 - The CNN Guns Project